pdjr-n2k/ROM106/README.md

 the host data bus permitting the module to be installed as either a drop node or a bus termination node.

-The module's switchbank instance number is configured using an 8-position DIL switch.
+The module's switchbank instance number is configured using two rotary hex switches.

 ### Firmware